 We currently have a small team who make up our Peer Advisory Committee, but are in the midst of growing so we can offer more initiatives and reach more women working in health and medical research, and related careers, in Australia.
 If you are interested in contributing to Franklin Women in some capacity, please be in touch.

 Dr Melina Georgousakis; Research and Policy Manager, The Bupa Health Foundation.
 Conjoint Lecturer, School of Public Health, University of Sydney.

-Dr Anita Heywood; Senior Lecturer, School of Public Health & Community Medicine, University of New South Wales.
+Dr Anita Heywood; Associate Professor, School of Public Health & Community Medicine, University of New South Wales.

 Dr Holly Seale; Senior Lecturer, School of Public Health & Community Medicine, University of New South Wales